 Solution 5: Check for Windows Update

-Since many people reported that the playback not working happens after the system update, you can also try to check for Windows 10 update to see whether Microsoft has added solutions to the video player not functioning error to its new updates.
+Since many people reported that the playback not working happens from time to time, you can also try to check for Windows 10 update to see whether Microsoft has added solutions to the video player not functioning error to its new updates.

 1. Go to Start > Settings > Network & Internet.